 - Bottom-heavy design

-Freemax offers its most feature-filled edition of the FireLuke tank series with the Mesh Pro.
+Freemax offers its most feature-filled edition of the FireLuke tank series with the Mesh Pro 2.

 This sub-ohm tank measures in at a similar size to the Falcon, allowing for 6.0 mL of e-liquid to be loaded at once.

-It utilizes a bottom-focused design, with two dual-slotted airflow holes that can be customised to your preferred airflow speed.
+It utilises a bottom-focused design, with two dual-slotted airflow holes that can be customised to your preferred airflow speed.

 Its stainless steel design is fairly sleek, and some bold marbled metal colorations certainly make the Mesh Pro stand out.

 A robust resin coating covers the airflow ring and the cap at the top, giving it some flair.
 I enjoy the color choices available – some give the tank a sleek, futuristic feel, while others are great for a more noticeable setup.

 The Mesh Pro 2 tank setup utilises a triple mesh coil system, which is paired with a unique wicking slot design that allows e-liquid to flow inside the head of the tank at a faster rate than you would get from simply allowing the cotton to absorb it.